ministryofjustice/care-arrangement-plan/README.md

 To download the dependencies, run `npm install`.

-If you want to run the application locally with Valkey, install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you want to run the application locally with a cache, install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 ## Running